kontaktdev/gallery-unplugged/README.md

-# Gallery Unplugged : PHP API-Driven Gallery
+# Gallery Unplugged : PHP API-Driven Gallery Backend

 Welcome to the Gallery Unplugged, a lightweight and efficient solution for managing image galleries without the need for a database.
 This gallery is designed to be simple, fast, and easy to use,